 Are you testing filled containers or empty containers?
 If you are testing empty containers that are not required to have a vacuum seal, then a pressure decay leak test is the most efficient method.
 Pressure decay is also beneficial in applications where the lack of container stability allows the possibility of an empty container to collapse during testing.

-The Benefits of Choosing on-Line Leak Testing
+The Benefits of Choosing ALPS Inspection In-Line Pressure Decay Leak Testing Solutions

-First and foremost, ALPS on-line leak testing ensures that products will not leak out of the container.
+First and foremost, ALPS in-line leak testing ensures that products will not leak out of the container.
 And that oxygen, moisture, and other contaminants will not get in.
 In turn, this helps maintain product quality and integrity.

 You also enjoy better monitoring of the blow molding process.
 Issues with leaks can be an early warning sign that one or more of your pieces of manufacturing equipment may be faulty or may require maintenance and servicing.